-Here at Elite RV & Car Care we take brake maintenance safety very serious.
-Many of us have very busy schedules and put a lot of mileage on our vehicles.
+Here at Elite Car Care, we take brake safety very seriously.
+Many of us have busy schedules and put a lot of mileage on our vehicles.
 Maintaining the brake system is a critical safety component to ensuring safe travels.
-We rely on our brakes for everything from commuting to running a quick errand to the grocery store.
+We rely on our brakes for everything from daily commuting to vacationing and running quick errands to the grocery store.

-Elite RV & Car Care uses quality parts for the vast majority of vehicles on the road today.
-From performance parts such as ceramic brake pads, to slotted over sized rotors to factory original equipment replacement, we can handle your needs.
+Elite Car Care uses quality parts for the vast majority of vehicles on the road today.
+From performance parts such as ceramic brake pads to slotted oversized rotors to factory original equipment replacement, we can handle your needs.
 Many of the sports cars on the road today have very impressive power and torque with a stock braking system.
 This is why the aftermarket brake upgrades have become very popular.
-There has also been a large increase of lifted trucks with over sized tires on the road.
-A stock brake system was not designed for over sized off road tires.
+There has also been a large increase of lifted trucks with oversized tires on the road.
+A stock brake system was not designed for oversized off-road tires.

 Modern brakes have built-in warning devices that are metal tabs designed to make a warning noise once they are ready for replacement.
 The brake pad over time wears down to these metal indicators.
 If left for too long once worn, these metal tabs can create grooves in your rotors which significantly increases the cost of brake replacement.
 In order to maintain safety as well as keep costs down, it is best to have your brakes inspected every 3 oil changes or every 10,000 miles to make sure you are doing everything you can to maintain the system.